pluja/awesome-privacy/README.md

 ### Local
 - [DigiKam](https://www.digikam.org/) - Awesome Professional Photo Management with the Power of Open Source.
 - [Photok](https://github.com/leonlatsch/Photok) - Photok is a free Photo-Safe.
 It stores your photos encrypted on your device and hides them from others.

+## Privacy Tools

+This section is dedicated to some tools that may help users analyze the privacy status on their devices.

+### Android

+- [εxodus](https://reports.exodus-privacy.eu.org/en/) - The privacy audit platform for Android applications.
+Find how many trackers have your apps.
+	- [ClassyShark3xodus](https://f-droid.org/en/packages/com.oF2pks.classyshark3xodus/) - Checks apk(s) for known trackers (provided by Exodus) +other warnings and specs.
+- [Plexus](https://plexus.techlore.tech/) - Remove the fear of Android app compatibility on de-Googled devices.
+Find if an app will work on a De-Googled device.
+- [Netguard](https://netguard.me/) - A simple way to block access to the internet per application.

 ## Remote Access and Control
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**